KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro

+## Keyboard Locale namespace

+KeyboardKit has a ``KeyboardLocale`` enum that defines all supported keyboard locales.
+It's also a namespace for locale-related types and views, like the ``KeyboardLocale/ContextMenu``.

 ## Supported locales

 KeyboardKit supports **68** keyboard-specific ``KeyboardLocale``s, like ``KeyboardLocale/english``, ``KeyboardLocale/swedish``, and ``KeyboardLocale/persian``:

 🇦🇱 🇦🇪 🇦🇲 🇧🇾 🇧🇬 🇦🇩 🏳️ 🇭🇷 🇨🇿 🇩🇰 🇳🇱 🇧🇪 🇺🇸 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 🇨🇦 🇧🇪 🇨🇭 🇬🇪 🇩🇪 🇦🇹 🇨🇭 🇬🇷 🇺🇸 🇮🇱 🇭🇺 🇮🇸 🏳️ 🇮🇩 🇮🇪 🇮🇹 🇰🇿 🇹🇯 🇹🇯 🇹🇯 🇱🇻 🇱🇹 🇲🇰 🇲🇾 🇲🇹 🇲🇳 🏳️ 🇳🇴 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 🇷🇺 🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇦🇷 🇲🇽 🇰🇪 🇸🇪 🇹🇷 🇺🇦 🇺🇿 🏴󠁧󠁢󠁷󠁬󠁳󠁿 <br />

 ## Locale capabilities